vardecab/vardecab/README.md

 - 📺 … And downloading YouTube videos and music in general, on demand → <a href="https://github.com/vardecab/youtube-downloader" target="_blank">youtube-downloader</a>

+- 🗺️ Script to visualize my car trips on an interactive map → <a href="https://github.com/vardecab/fuelio-trip-visualizer" target="_blank">fuelio-trip-visualizer</a>

 - ⚡ Control Tuya-compatible light bulbs & sockets in your smart home from Windows / macOS computer → <a href="https://github.com/vardecab/control-tuya_smarthome" target="_blank">control-tuya_smarthome</a>

 - 📦 And a script to look for updates for my Kindle → <a href="https://github.com/vardecab/kindle-updater" target="_blank">kindle-updater</a>: